Irys13/100-days-of-code/log.md

 **Thoughts:** I don't know why it took me so long to find that semicolon in css.
 I think I am just too tired and it's 2am but... survey looks so pretty I am proud of it so much.
 I can't wait to make next project.

 **Link to work:** https://github.com/Irys13/Survey-Form

+### Day 18: 10 August 2018

+**Today's Progress**: Sketched some web design ideas for little free lance request.

+**Thoughts:** I am extremely excited about this little free lance job.
+It's for a start up company.
+I have been asked to make black and orange website.
+They haven't provided me their logo to know exact hue and saturation of colours they want me to use.

+**Link to work:**

+### Day 19: 11 August 2018

+**Today's Progress**: Half way through design stage of first website.

+**Thoughts:** I haven't finished design today because I havent received color scheme of logo yet (it is meant to integrate well with website) so I don't know if current design will fit colours.
+Let's see what will happen tomorrow.
+I can't decide on which font to use.

+**Link to work:**

+### Day 20: 12 August 2018

+**Today's Progress**: Finished first design of the website.

+**Thoughts:** I just thought that if the design is not going to be used in this project then I can use it somewhere else right.
+No work wasted.
+I am very happy with results.
+I just have to adjust size the website a bit more.

+**Link to work:**

+### Day 21: 13 August 2018

+**Today's Progress**: Made design of mobile version of black labrador website.

+**Thoughts:** Time to make 2 more.

+**Link to work:**